-Martha Read Architects Ltd. is an architectural practice based in east London, established in October 2012, and specialising in residential projects.
+Martha Read Architects Ltd. is an architectural practice based in east London, established in 2012.

-I have a wide experience of cultural, residential and commercial buildings and interiors of various scales and in various countries.
-Along with independent projects in London and southern California, I have worked at firms including Gehry Partners, Eric Owen Moss Architects and Zaha Hadid Architects.
+I have a wide experience of cultural, residential and commercial buildings and interiors.
+Along with independent projects in London and southern California, I have worked on complex signature buildings at firms including Gehry Partners, Eric Owen Moss Architects and Zaha Hadid Architects.

 I occasionally write about architecture and design (click here to see a list of published articles) and was for four years on the faculty of the Southern California Institute of Architecture (SCI-Arc) in Los Angeles.
-Before training in Architecture at Kingston School of Art and the University of Westminster, I read Modern Languages (French and German) at New College, Oxford University.
+Before training in Architecture at Kingston School of Art and the University of Westminster, I studied French and German Literature at Oxford University.

 Gordon Swapp, ARB RIBA, Senior Architect